dsandstrom/atom-ruby-block-converter/README.md

 * There are also commands for converting without ever collapsing or joining the block.
 * Right now, it will only try up or down 6 lines, but this will probably become an optional value.
 * All actions are done in one transaction, so it's friendly to undo/redo operations.
-* *Experimental:* Hashes are ignored, while RSpec blocks are honored.
+* *Experimental:* Hashes and string interpolation are ignored, while RSpec blocks are honored.
 Let me know if someting is acting funny (provide an example).

 #### Notes
 In Beta, issues and pull requests appreciated.